One-Nexus/Synergy/README.md

 #### Component

-Because of how the wildcard selectors are generated, it is not possible to create relating modules which begin with the same namespace.
+Because of how the selectors are generated, it is not possible to create relating modules which begin with the same namespace.
 For example, if you have a `header` component with the default `$type` of `flex`, it would not be possible to create a `header-wrapper` class, as the *hyphen* is reserved for modifiers.
 There are several options to get around this, including:

 * camelCase (headerWrapper)
 * reversed wording (wrap-header)